Million Mile Secrets reader Pat Gardunia commented:

 So Pat won’t lose the United Airlines miles or points already in the United Airlines account when closing the United MileagePlus card.

-So Pat can cancel the United MileagePlus card, and will NOT lose the 50,000 United Airlines miles.
+So Pat can cancel the United MileagePlus Explorer Card, and will NOT lose the 50,000 United Airlines miles.

 But Pat should wait until the statement closes before canceling the card.

 That’s because if you cancel before your statement closes, you will lose United Airlines miles that haven’t posted to your United Airlines account.

 Cards that give you bank points are different.
 See my post about what to do with your banks points (such as Chase Ultimate Rewards and American Express Membership Rewards) before you cancel those cards.

 But Pat could lose his United Airlines miles later IF he doesn’t keep his United Airlines account active.
 That’s because United Airlines miles expire after 18 months of inactivity: